Our Circles

 Wim Hendrix

-President Family Office Circle
+Chair Family Office Circle

 Logo Impact Circle-1

-President Impact Circle
+Chair Impact Circle

 flipchart-Mar-16-2023-07-16-40-8764-PM

-Logo Board Chair Circle Photos in action JL Cartier-3
+Logo Board Chair Circle Nancy Dhollander

 Open to: Board Chairs (family only) of our member Family Businesses